What is communication?

 - How do you feel about yourself?

-- Did the interaction ended in a win/win outcome?
+- Did the interaction ended with a win/win outcome?

 #23.
 Criteria for a well-designed communication.